 Information on what’s covered by Medicare and Medicaid

 US Department of Labor, Employee Benefits Security Administration

 Has information on employee benefits and health insurance requirements

 *Inclusion on this list does not imply endorsement by the American Cancer Society.

-US Department of Health and Human Services.
-Centers for Medicare and Medicaid Services.
+Centers for Medicare and Medicaid Services (CMS).
 The Women’s Health & Cancer Rights Act.
-Accessed at www.cms.hhs.gov/HealthInsReformforConsume/06_TheWomen’sHealthandCancerRightsAct.asp July 2, 2008.
-Content no longer available.
+Accessed at https://www.cms.gov/cciio/programs-and-initiatives/other-insurance-protections/whcra_factsheet.html on May 13, 2019.